NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

 To finish the monitoring module [aws-ec2-monitoring-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-monitoring-iberia/README.md), associate the service and infrastructure to the monitoring tools of alert, logging, etc. for example cloudwatch.

+The deployment process requires a repository of derivatives. it can only be of two types (nexus or codeartifact). deployment isn't possible if the repository isn't configured.

 Usages
 ----